luontola/tdd-mooc-tetris/docs/level-9.md

 Since there are many different scoring systems, and it also depends on the game level, it's best to keep the details of scoring outside the `Board` class.

-Use the [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern), so that the `Board` can send out notifications about removed rows.
-It can be tested using [test doubles](https://martinfowler.com/bliki/TestDouble.html), for example a spy.
+Use the [observer pattern](https://refactoring.guru/design-patterns/observer), so that the `Board` sends out notifications about removed rows.
+Using [test doubles](https://jesusvalerareales.medium.com/testing-with-test-doubles-7c3abb9eb3f2), the board can be tested in isolation, without a scoring system.

 Then implement the scoring rules as an object which listens for the notifications from `Board`.